Echo Mountain (ski area): Description

 Echo Mountain is located at the former site of the Squaw Pass Ski Area.
 Echo opened late in the 2006 season as a terrain park-only concept.
 The area began to shift its focus away from terrain-park only and sold at auction in 2012.
 The new owner turned the ski area into a private ski racing training facility.
 After several seasons under this concept, the owner filed for bankruptcy in January 2016.
 The area sold in the fall of 2016 to a company looking to open to the public and appeal to a broader base of snow sports enthusiasts.
 It is fully lit to offer night skiing.
 There are roughly 60 acres of skiable terrain and is located within the Arapaho National Forest and sits on the North face of Chief Mountain (elv.
 11,709 ft.).

-The main lift, the Hot Laps Special, is a fixed-grip triple that has a turn around time of 4 minutes 39 seconds.
-The entire mountain is wired for sound so music can also be played.
-The two lodge buildings are of modern industrial design featuring many windows overlooking the slopes, corrugated metal walls and exposed ceilings.
-Modern interior design provides a comfortable place to rest while not on the slopes.

 The area was created out of lodgepole pines, bristlecone pines, and Douglas firs.
 The base of the mountain is located at 10050 ft and the summit is at about 10650 ft.